neutron-org/neutron/x/ibc-hooks/README.md

 * Execute wasm message
 * if wasm message has error, return ErrAck
 * otherwise continue through middleware

-## Ack callbacks

-A contract that sends an IBC transfer, may need to listen for the ACK from that packet.
-To allow contracts to listen on the ack of specific packets, we provide Ack callbacks.

-### Design

-The sender of an IBC transfer packet may specify a callback for when the ack of that packet is received in the memo field of the transfer packet.

-Crucially, _only_ the IBC packet sender can set the callback.

-### Use case

-The crosschain swaps implementation sends an IBC transfer.
-If the transfer were to fail, we want to allow the sender to be able to retrieve their funds (which would otherwise be stuck in the contract).
-To do this, we allow users to retrieve the funds after the timeout has passed, but without the ack information, we cannot guarantee that the send hasn't failed (i.e.: returned an error ack notifying that the receiving change didn't accept it)

-### Implementation

-#### Callback information in memo

-For the callback to be processed, the transfer packet's memo should contain the following in its JSON:

-`{"ibc_callback": "ntrnContractAddr"}`

-The wasm hooks will keep the mapping from the packet's channel and sequence to the contract in storage.
-When an ack is received, it will notify the specified contract via a sudo message.

-#### Interface for receiving the Ack

-The contract that awaits the callback should implement the following interface for a sudo message:

-* `ReceiveAck { channel: String, sequence: u64, ack: String, success: bool }`

 # Testing strategy